Graduate Student Resources

 Professional Society Membership Reimbursement

 Our department will provide reimbursement of membership dues: up to one membership per year for students in years 1-3 and up to two memberships per year for students in years 4+.
-Please submit the Membership Dues Reimbursement Application and receipts to the Student Services Manager.
+Please submit the Membership Dues Reimbursement Application and receipts to the Assistant Director of Student Services.
 Students can either submit reimbursement for one membership at a time or both at once.

 Stanford Global Studies Internship Program

 In collaboration with EALC, the Stanford Global Studies (SGS) Internship Program is now open to EALC graduate students.
 Preference for internship positions in East Asia is given to EALC graduate students.
 Students are only eligible to accept an SGS internship if they do not have any incomplete grades in existing courses.
 The overall base stipend of $5,500-$6,500 is provided by the host organization, the program, or both.
 Internships available will be announced by SGS every Autumn with application deadlines in early February.
-For more information, please contact globalinternships [at] stanford.edu.
+For more information, please contact globalinternships [at] stanford.edu (globalinternships[at]stanford[dot]edu).